samestep/vscode-save-constantly/README.md

 ## Issues

+Because VS Code lacks an API to save an arbitrary file without formatting (see [microsoft/vscode#245405](https://github.com/microsoft/vscode/issues/245405)), this extension does the best it can by attempting to temporarily disable the following settings while saving, similar to Gruntfuggly's now-deprecated [Save Without Format](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.save-without-format) extension:

+- `editor.formatOnSave`
+- `files.insertFinalNewline`
+- `files.trimFinalNewlines`
+- `files.trimTrailingWhitespace`

+However, this has a couple drawbacks:

+- The latency is much higher than it should be, negating the benefit of disabling autoformatting.
+- It is possible for there to be a race condition in which the configuration is changed while the file is being saved, causing the setting to erroneously revert back to its previous value.
+- By modifying the configuration, this extension adds those settings to the `.vscode/settings.json` file in the current workspace, even if that file didn't already exist or contain those settings.

 If a change occurs in a file with Save Constantly enabled but not currently associated with the active editor, it will not be saved; see [this Stack Overflow question](https://stackoverflow.com/q/79550924/5044950) for more details.

 ## Related